cblavier/arcep_watch/README.md

 # Arcep Watch

-Arcep Watch is a simple Elixir console application meant to get accurate figures about *Optical Fiber deployment*, per city.
+Arcep Watch is a simple Elixir console application meant to get accurate figures about **Optical Fiber deployment** in **France**, per city.

 Data are provided by [ARCEP](https://www.arcep.fr) and retried from from [datagouv.fr](https://www.data.gouv.fr/fr/datasets/le-marche-du-haut-et-tres-haut-debit-fixe-deploiements/)